-- this is the law that divides up assets between seperating or divorcing spouses; it also permits you to say in your will that what you leave to a beneficiary and the income earned on it will belong to the beneficiary seperately and not be subject to a claim by a spouse on a marital breakdown;
+- this is the law that divides up assets between separating or divorcing spouses; it also permits you to say in your will that what you leave to a beneficiary and the income earned on it will belong to the beneficiary separately and not be subject to a claim by a spouse on a marital breakdown;

 - Ramsay Law Office commonly includes this provision in your will.

 Many companies have increased in value, creating a problem on the death of the shareholder.
 If it is necessary to "prove" the will because of other assets such as real estate, investments, etc., then until now it has been necessary to include the value of the company shares in the probate value to calculate the estate administration tax (commonly called "probate fee") which has to be paid at the time of application for what is called a Certificate of Appointment of Estate Trustee.
 The probate fee is 1.5% of the value of the estate.
 This is usually just a nuisance tax, but if the value of the company shares is added in, can be quite high.
 On $500,000 worth of shares, the fee if $7,500, adn increases proportionately with higher values.

 Recently the government has approved the idea of two wills, one just for the company shares, and one for all other assets.
 As a result, just the second will needs to be proved and probate fee paid on the value of assets in that will.
 The other will look after only the company shares, and does not need to be proven, saving the probate fee on the value of company shares.

 Both will can have the same executors and beneficiaries.

 There is of course no guarantee that if the provincial government changes, the law won't be changed as well.

 Ontario Government Formula

 Rules of Inheritance